-This guided tour includes return transfers from your accommodation in Cairns and a visit to a number of awesome locations such as Lake Eacham, Josephine Falls, Millaa Millaa Falls, and more!
+This guided tour includes return transfers from your accommodation in Cairns and a visit to a number of awesome locations such as Josephine Falls, Millaa Millaa Falls, and more!

 You will get a comprehensive tour of Atherton Tablelands and time to swim at the waterfalls, explore the beautiful rainforest, and get a taste of what Tropical North Queensland has to offer!

-Zillie Falls is a permanent waterfall, open all year round.
+Zillie Waterfall is a permanent waterfall that is open all year round.
 The best months to visit are between December and March which is the wet season in North Queensland.

-The middle of the day is usually the busiest time to visit so if you’re wanting to avoid the crowds, head out either early morning or later on in the afternoon.
+The middle of the day is usually the busiest time to visit so if you want to avoid the crowds, head out either early morning or later on in the afternoon.